Complex Mass Shells for Coloured quarks and their Asymptotic Confinement: Propagators

+The last expression, which is a linear combination involving six terms with coefficients exhausting the entire complex representation of the $Z_6$ cyclic symmetry group, i.e. $\pm 1, \pm j$ and $\pm j^2$, enables us to cancel all higher derivative terms, leaving only the first order operator, and avoid the anomalies.
+In order to get a similar result in the case of Lee-Wick model, Anselmi and Piva (\cite{AnselmiPiva}) constructed propagators combining numerous sophisticated integration contours in the complex plane; here the result is achieved due to particular properties of the $Z3 \times Z2$ symmetry of our equations.

+The remaining propagators can be obtained from this one by adding particular homogeneous solutions - because substracting any propagator from another one yields a solution of the homogeneous equation.

-The same strategy should work in the case of the {\it colour Dirac equation}: first obtain the spacetime representation of the inverse of the sixth-order polynomial in the space of momenta, applying the inverse Fourier transformation, then act on it with the fifth-order differential operator serving as numerator in (\ref{Dirac3inverse})
+From now on we can follow the strategy applied in the case of the usual Dirac equation: in the first run, obtain the spacetime representation of the inverse of the sixth-order polynomial in the space of momenta, applying the inverse Fourier transformation, then act on it with the first-order differential operator serving as numerator in (\ref{DiracFirst})

-The inverse of the sixth-order polynomial can be decomposed into a sum of three expressions with second-order denominators, multiplied by the common factor of order $4$.
+The inverse of the six-order polynomial can be decomposed into a sum of three expressions with second-order denominators, divided by the common factor of order $4$ .
 Let us denote by $\Omega$ the sixth root of $( \mid {\bf p} \mid^6 + m^6 )$,

 along with five other root values obtained via multiplication by consecutive powers of the sixth root of unity, $q = e^{\frac{2 \pi i}{6}}$.
+Recalling the definition of $j$ and that $q^2 = j$, we have the identity